-Extreme weather patterns are destroying peoples home and ability to earn a living.
+Extreme weather patterns are destroying people's homes and ability to earn a living.
 Climate change is a major concern for the future of the IRC’s mission to serve people whose lives and livelihoods have been shattered by conflict and disaster.
+The climate crisis is already happening in the places IRC works, driving conflict, displacement and suffering.

 What is COP and why is it important?